 Medtech refers to the technology used inside the clinic or hospital to create a diagnosis and treatment that improves people's health, not so much about prevention like Health Tech.

 Finally, Biotech can be defined as the technology based on living organisms that aims to improve patient treatments.
-It's based more on the biological point of view and is highly used in the lab and pharmacy.
+It's based more on the biological point of view and is highly used in labs and pharmacies.